The Parliamentary Service

 - Effectively manage all assets within APH, in keeping with its status as an icon of parliamentary democracy and building of national significance

-Under the Parliamentary Service Act 1999, the heads of the parliamentary departments, reporting to the Presiding Officers provide leadership and strategic direction to the individual departments and manage the affairs of those departments in a way that is not inconsistent with the interests of the Parliamentary Service as a whole.
+Under the Parliamentary Service Act 1999, the heads of the four parliamentary departments, reporting to the Presiding Officers (the Speaker of the House of Representatives and the President of the Senate), provide leadership and strategic direction, and manage the affairs of those departments in a way that is consistent with the interests of the parliamentary service as a whole.
 They assist the Presiding Officers to fulfil their accountability obligations to the Parliament.

-The four heads are supported in these endeavours by SES level officers, required under the Act to provide strategic leadership that contributes to an effective and cohesive Parliamentary Service; to promote cooperation within and between departments, including to deliver outcomes across department boundaries; and to promote the Parliamentary Service Values, the Parliamentary Service Employment Principles and compliance with the Code of Conduct.
+The heads are supported in these endeavours by Senior Executive Service (SES) level officers, required under the Act to provide strategic leadership that contributes to an effective and cohesive parliamentary service; to promote cooperation within and between departments, including to deliver outcomes across department boundaries; and to promote the Parliamentary Service Values, the Parliamentary Service Employment Principles and compliance with the Parliamentary Service Code of Conduct.

 Our pride in parliamentary service is reflected in the quality of our work

-We all share a common purpose of supporting Australia’s Parliament and parliamentarians.
+We all share a common purpose of supporting the Parliament and parliamentarians.
 The parliamentary departments work together to support our common purpose through an established governance framework.

-- Meetings of Department Heads are conducted on a quarterly basis – these meetings are essential to identify opportunities for collaboration, consideration and decision making, strengthening the effectiveness of the parliamentary administration.
+- Meetings of department heads are conducted on a quarterly basis — these meetings are essential to identify opportunities for collaboration, consideration and decision making, thereby strengthening the effectiveness of the parliamentary administration.

 - Parliamentary Administration Advisory Group meetings — this group supports the department head meetings by overseeing implementation of corporate initiatives of common interest across the parliamentary departments.

-- Service Level Agreements – are established between parliamentary departments to provide confidence and define the level of service and performance.
+- Service level agreements — established between parliamentary departments to provide confidence and define the level of service and performance provided by one department to another.

-In addition, we are each accountable to the Parliament through a variety of parliamentary committees and advisory groups that oversee our operations.
+In addition, we are each accountable to the Parliament and the public through a variety of parliamentary committees and advisory groups that oversee our operations, and through the various reporting and accountability obligations under the Enhanced Commonwealth Performance Framework.